hashicorp/boundary-ui/addons/auth/README.md

 ## Add to an App

 Add this addon to an Ember application's `devDependencies` as:
-`"auth": "*"`, for applications included in this monorepo.
+`"auth": "workspace:*"`, for applications included in this monorepo.

 ## Installation